DavidArayaS/AI-Powered-Insights-Fraud-Detection-Hackathon/04-AI Chatbot/04-solution.md

 ### Milestone #3: Result

 The sample prompt flow you are using implements the prompt logic for a chat application in which the user can iteratively submit text input to the chat interface.
 The conversational history is retained and included in the context for each iteration.
-With this, the challenge #3 is completed,we still have not solved the problem of bulk response querry or rather sql formatted querries in human languague problem .
+With this, the challenge #3 is completed,we still have not solved the problem of bulk response querry or rather sql formatted querries in human languague problem.
 Hungry for more?
 Let’s explore further!

 ### Milestone #4: Query multiple CSV files using  Azure OpenAI & Langchain framework

-**Context**: At the end of Milestone#2 we saw we where able to ask specific questions like individual details but when it comes to sql formatted querries in human readable form the chat application is not functioing well .
+**Context**: At the end of Milestone#2 we saw we where able to ask specific questions like individual details but when it comes to sql formatted querries in human readable form the chat application is not functioning well.
 The reason being the chat promopt ,it is not autonomous and when the source data is too large ,like in our case or it is a semi structured data like csv or excel it does not function well ,that is where the this milestone enter.
 We can combine the AI Agent and OpenAI and we get a very powerfull flexible autonomus system which can calculate and query complex questions in human readable format

 #### 1. Create an Azure OpenAI resource from the portal
 1. Sign in to the Azure portal.
 2. Select/Search **Azure OpenAI**.
 3. Select **+Create**.
 4. Enter the following details:
     - **Subscription**:
     - **Resource group**:
     - **Region**:
     - **Name**:
     - **Pricing tier**:Standard SO
 5. Keep the rest all default
 6. Select **Review + Create**.
 7. Once the deployment is completed go to the resource and check the keys and Endpoints and all ,we will need those for later purposes
 8. Click of Go to Azure AI Foundry portal and the rest of the work will be done in the foundry portal

 <<Insert openai14 here>>

 ### 2. Deploy Model
 You need a model to implement your solution: